Thebinarymonster/thebinarymonster.github.io/index.md

 # Welcome to my blog!

 ## This is a poetry blog.
-What that means is that every Monday there will be at least one new poem on this blog, so check back weekly.
+What that means is that most Mondays there will be at least one new poem on this blog, so check back weekly.
 All the poems are/will be written by me.
+## 10-14-19
+## More to learn

+There is always
+more to learn.
+Whether you are an adult, kid, or baby, there's
+more to learn

+More to learn about math.
+More to learn about reading.
+More to learn about science, writing, and more!

+You can't know it all,
+She can't know it all,
+He can't know it all,
+They can't know it all,

+Even when we work together,
+More to learn!

 ## 9-30-19
 ## This haiku defines haikus: